10 Classic Banned Books by Women Authors

 A Wrinkle in Time by Madeleine L’Engle

 A Wrinkle in Time by Madeleine L’Engle: Ever since this classic of YA sci-fi was published in 1962, it has consistently been on the American Library Association’s list of challenged or banned books.
-One of the biggest complaints has been that it challenges the Christian worldview of good and evil.
+One of the biggest complaints has been that it goes against the Christian worldview of good and evil.
+This is ironic, since the author was a devout Christian, and in the story, good clearly prevails over evil.

-This is ironic, since the author was a devout Christian.
-Another complaint has been that the supernatural characters are witches who practice black magic.
+Another complaint has been that the supernatural characters are witches.
 L’Engle hit back hard at her critics.
 “What you ban is not going to hurt anybody, usually,” she said, “But the act of banning is.”

 . . . . . . . . . . .